alextsolovikos/alextsolovikos.github.io/_pages/about.md

 My research is mainly focused on **prediction and control of high-dimensional systems**.
 Here are some of the research topics that I am working on:

 - Reduced-order modeling
-- Data-driven control of high-dimensional systems using tools such as dynamic mode decomposition and gaussian processes
+- Data-driven control
 - Turbulent flow control
 - Stochastic optimal control
 - Deep learning for trajectory prediction using transformers
+- Dynamic Mode Decomposition
+- Gaussian Processes
-- High-performance computing
+- - High-performance computing

 <table style="width: 600px; margin-left: auto; margin-right: auto; border: 0px;">
   <tbody>